Promises and Pitfalls of Threshold-based Auto-labeling: Theoretical Analysis

-The following theorem provides guarantees on the auto-labeling error and the coverage achieved by the TBAL algorithm.

-\begin{restatable}[]{theorem}{generalTheoremMain} (Overall Auto-Labeling Error and Coverage) Let $k$ denote the number of rounds of the TBAL Algorithm~\ref{alg:main_algo}.
+We provide the following guarantees on the auto-labeling error and the coverage achieved by TBAL. \begin{theorem} (Overall Auto-Labeling Error and Coverage) Let $k$ denote the number of rounds of the TBAL Algorithm~\ref{alg:main_algo}.
 Let $n_v^{(i)}, n_a^{(i)}$ denote the number of validation and auto-labeled points at epoch $i$ and $n^{(i)} = |X^{(i)}|$.
-Let $X_{pool}(A_k)$ be the set of auto-labeled points at the end of round $k$. $N_a^{(k)} = \sum_{i=1}^k n_a^{(i)}$ denote the total number of auto-labled points.
-Then, with probability at least $ 1-\delta/2$, and w.p. at least $ 1-\delta/2$ \end{restatable}
+Let $X_{pool}(A_k)$ be the set of auto-labeled points at the end of round $k$. $N_a^{(k)} = \sum_{i=1}^k n_a^{(i)}$ be the total number of auto-labeled points.
+Then, for any $\delta \in (0,1)$, with probability at least $ 1-\delta$,

-\textbf{Discussion.} We interpret this result, starting with the auto-labeling error term $\haterr(X_{pool}(A_k)).$ The term (a) $\haterr_a(\hat{h}_i , \hat{t}_i|X_v^{(i)})$ is the empirical conditional error in the auto-labeled region computed on the validation data in $i$-th round, which is at most $\epsilon_a$.
+\end{theorem} \textbf{Discussion.} We interpret this result, starting with the auto-labeling error term $\haterr(X_{pool}(A_k)).$ The term (a) $\haterr_a(\hat{h}_i, \hat{t}_i|X_v^{(i)})$ is the empirical conditional error in the auto-labeled region computed on the validation data in $i$-th round, which is at most $\epsilon_a$.
 Thus, summing term (a) over all the rounds is at most $\epsilon_a$.
 The term (b) provides an upper bound on the excess error over the empirical estimate term (a) as a function of the Rademacher complexity of $\cH^{T,g}$ and the validation data used in each round.
-The last term (c) captures the variance in the overall estimate as function of the total number of auto-labeled points and the Rademacher complexity of $\cH^{T,g}$.
-If we let $n_v^{(i)}\ge n_v$ i.e. the minimum validation points ensured in each round, then we can see the second term is $\mathcal{O}(\Rad_{n_v}(\cH^{T,g}))$ and the third term is $\mathcal{O}\left(\sqrt{\frac{1}{n_v}}\right)$.
-Therefore, validation data of size $\mathcal{O}\left(\frac{1}{\epsilon_a^2}\right)$ in each round is sufficient to get a $\mathcal{O}(\epsilon_a)$ bound on the excess auto-labeling error.
-The terms with Rademacher complexities suggest that it is better to use a hypothesis class and confidence function such that the induced hypothesis class has low Rademacher complexity.
-While such a hypothesis class might not be rich enough to include the target function, it would still be helpful for efficient and accurate auto-labeling of the dataset which can then be used for training richer models in the downstream task.
-The coverage term provides a lower bound on the empricial coverage $\hatcov({X_{pool}(A_k)})$ in terms of the true coverage of the sequence of estimated hypothesis $\hat{h}_i$ and threshold $\hat{t}_i$.
+The last term (c) captures the variance in the overall estimate as a function of the total number of auto-labeled points and the Rademacher complexity of $\cH^{T,g}$.
+If we let $n_v^{(i)}\ge n_v$ i.e. the minimum validation points ensured in each round, then we can see the second term is $\mathcal{O}(\Rad_{n_v}(\cH^{T,g}))$ and the third term is $\mathcal{O}(\sqrt{{1}/{n_v}})$.